Edsonjorgef1/edsonjorgef1/README.md

 ### Important Notes:

-- 🔭 I’m currently working on [EquipMoz (A.E.M)](https://equipmoz.org) as a Backend Developer & DevOps Infrastructure Assistant.
+- 🔭 I’m currently working as a Backend Developer & Systems Administrator.
-- 🌱 I’m currently learning Vue.js, Quasar, AWS, Azure DevOps and Docker.
+- 🌱 I’m currently learning AWS, Azure, DevOps and Docker.
 - 👯 I’m looking to collaborate on open-source projects, etc.
 - 🤔 I’m looking for help with grow my hard skills in this giant community.
 - 💬 Ask me about God, Tech and Music.